- The country went to a strict lockdown for 35 days

 On April 27, New Zealand shifted from a phase 4 lockdown to phase 3 restrictions.
 Now Kiwis can slowly begin resuming work and school, although the government encourages citizens to stay home as often as possible.
 The Washington Post reports that New Zealand and Australia are planning a “travel bubble” that would allow people to resume international journeys between the two countries.

-On June 8, it was reported that there are no coronavirus cases in the country and that it will return to normal, everyday life.
+On June 8, it was reported that there are New Zealand’s coronavirus cases had dropped to zero and that it will return to normal, everyday life.
 Those who are traveling from abroad, though, will continue to be isolated and quarantined.